flame-engine/flame/doc/images.md

 }
 ```

-Loaded assets can also be retrieved during the gampley by `images.fromCache`, for example:
+Loaded assets can also be retrieved while the game is running by `images.fromCache`, for example:

 ```dart
 class MyGame extends Game {